Our #1 Priority

 We have a full time international and local staff leading your team in each country.
-They live and work full-time in country, and facilitate the volunteer experience.
-Being with people who live in the country your are serving is key to ensuring your personal health.
+They live and work full-time in-country, and facilitate the volunteer experience.
+Being with people who live in the country you are serving is key to ensuring your personal health.
 You will be living in the same facilities and eating the same food as our leaders who live there year-round.

 Outreach360 Trained Cooks

 Your meals will be served at Outreach360 facilities, where you will be eating food prepared by Outreach360 cooks.
 If you do have an opportunity to eat at a local restaurant, it will be a location approved by Outreach360 staff.